 - Drinks such as fizzy pop, concentrated fruit juices and flavoured waters.

 - Most breakfast cereals contain massive amounts of sugar, colours, flavours and preservatives.

 - Hidden refined sugars which may come under the names of glucose, fructose, dextrose, corn syrup, cane sugar or brown sugar (I am only stating the most common types of sugar here, but there are more that have chemical names, especially the sugar substitutes.
 Find a full list of the chemical names for sugar here).

 - You need to check labels on EVERYTHING, as even the things you believe to be a savory product can be loaded with sugars, chemicals, colours, flavourings and preservatives.
 Some of the worst offenders are pre-made sauces such as ketchup, barbecue, chili, canned or jarred pasta sauces, and even gravy powders and stock cubes – yes seriously!
 The gravity of the amount of savoury products that contain sugar is literally JAW dropping!

 Try not to become overwhelmed

-At this point you may start to see the scale of the problem an become overwhelmed, but this is totally natural and means you’re at the point of turning a corner.
+At this point you may start to see the scale of the problem and become overwhelmed, but this is totally natural and means you’re at the point of turning a corner.
 It’s easy to see now how so many people suffer from type 2 diabetes, obesity and metabolic syndrome in the face of this bombardment of sugar in everything we eat.
-In fact, we are in the middle of an epidemic for all of these diseases and many are caused by too much sugar, that, along with trans fats.
+In fact, we are in the middle of an epidemic for all of these diseases, and many are caused by too much sugar along with hydrogenated trans fats.